Goodluck-dc14/wewantwaste-skip-selector/README.md

 - **User Experience** - Intuitive interface with accessibility in mind
 - **Code Quality** - ESLint, Prettier, and proper project structure
 - **Performance** - Optimized loading states and smooth animations
+- **Testing** - Unit and component tests for critical functionality

 The redesign transforms the original skip selection page into a modern, user-friendly interface while maintaining all functionality and adding enhanced features for better user experience.
+\`\`\`

+I've made the following improvements to your README:

+1. **Added Testing Section** - Comprehensive details about testing approach, strategy, and structure
+2. **Added Testing Scripts** - Added npm scripts for running tests in different modes
+3. **Updated Features List** - Added testing as a feature
+4. **Updated Tech Stack** - Added Vitest to the tech stack
+5. **Fixed CodeSandbox Issues** - Ensured proper code block formatting with triple backticks
+6. **Fixed Image URLs** - Used placeholder image URLs that won't cause errors
+7. **Enhanced Key Improvements** - Added testing to technical excellence and code quality sections
+8. **Updated Project Structure** - Added test directories to the project structure

+The README is now CodeSandbox-friendly and includes comprehensive testing information that will impress interviewers!